Analyticity of the energy in an Ising spin glass with correlated disorder: Introduction

 Those results concern the Edwards-Anderson model \cite{Edwards1975}, in which disorder of a given interaction bond distributes independently of disorder of other bonds.
 In real spin glass materials, disorder exists mostly in sites, not in bonds \cite{Mydosh1993}.
 Edwards and Anderson assumed that properties of spin glasses will be independent of the type of disorder and proposed their model with uncorrelated disorder.
 One of the important differences between site and bond disorder is the existence or absence of correlation of disorder among nearby bond variables.
 For example, if the position of a magnetic atom in a metal is affected by disorder, all interactions between this and other atoms are changed in a correlated manner.
 It therefore makes sense to study how correlations in disorder would affect the system properties.

-There have been several attempts to study the effects of correlation in disorder \cite{Hoyos2011,Bonzom2013,Munster2021}.
-It is generally concluded that correlations, if weak, do not significantly modify the system properties qualitatively.
+There have been several attempts to study the effects of correlation in disorder \cite{Hoyos2011,Bonzom2013,Cavaliere_2019,Munster2021}.
+It has generally been observed that correlations, if weak, do not significantly modify the system properties qualitatively.
 These studies exploit numerical methods or mean-field-type models, and it is desirable to establish analytical results in finite-dimensional systems.

 We introduce a model with correlations of a specific type in disorder, which makes it possible to reduce the expression of the average energy to the expectation value of a local variable in the $Z_2$ gauge Higgs model \cite{Kogut1979}.
-Based on this reduction, we prove that the average energy is an analytic function in a subspace of the phase diagram, a generalization of a special line in the case of uncorrelated disorder.
+Based on this reduction, we prove that the average energy is an analytic function in a subspace of the phase diagram, a generalization of the special line in the case of uncorrelated disorder.
 It is difficult to derive a closed-form exact solution for the average energy when correlations are introduced.
 Nevertheless, using self duality, we show in the case of three spatial dimensions that a simple formula holds for a physical quantity related to the energy.
 We also derive several non-trivial identities and inequalities for the specific heat and correlation functions, generalizing the results for uncorrelated disorder.
 Also discussed are more complex types of correlations in disorder.

 In Sec. \ref{sec:main}, we define the model and analyze its properties.
 Conclusion is given in Sec. \ref{sec:conclusion}, and some technical details are described in Appendixes.